pondurupurnachandrarao-cmd/JavaPrograms/README.md

 9. A java program to print numbers from 1 to 5 using "While"-loop.

 10. A java program to print numbers from 1 to 5 using "Do-While"-loop.

+11. A java program that prompts the user to enter an integer and prints all prime numbers up to that number.